Walker-TW/chitter-challenge/README.md

 - username - stored as VARCHAR(255)

 Contained in the peeps table are 5 columns
-- id- autoincramates to show peep id (might be an issue with test autoupdate)
+- id- auto increments to show peep id (might be an issue with test autoupdate)
 - user_id - foreign key stored at int4 and references users::id - FOREIGN KEY
 - created_at - should at initilization of peep autocreate a time stamp in TIMESTAMP format ie YYYY-MM-DD HH:MM:SS
 - peep - The content of the peep itself stored in VARCHAR(255)